sap-tutorials/btp-adai/tutorials/appstudio-cap-java/appstudio-cap-java.md

         ```

-1. From the left side menu, open the Run Configurations view.
+1. From the Activity pane, open the Run Configurations view.

     <!-- border -->![Open Run Configurations view](6-1.png)